Kyei-frank/question_answering/README.md

 - Docker & Docker Compose
 - Python 3.10 (for manual setup)
-- Elasticsearch (for manual setup)
+- Elasticsearch (for manual setup, and ensure it is running and accessible)
 - Required Python packages (`requirements.txt`)

 ## Installation